Chilli, Garlic and Basil Spaghetti

 Chilli, Garlic and Basil Wholemeal Spaghetti

-6-8 cloves of garlic, depending on taste requirements
+6-8 cloves of organic garlic, depending on taste requirements

 - Heat some water in a pan and when boiling add the wholemeal spaghetti and salt.